Why use visualisation?

 The history

-Perhaps for as long as 164,000 years, our ancestors have been mark-makers — their earliest known examples being abstract patterns scratched into stone.
-Then, around 40,000 years ago, a sea change occurred — they began to draw figuratively, creating images to communicate messages and bring their stories to life.
+For at least 164,000 years, our ancestors have been mark-makers — their earliest known examples being abstract patterns scratched into stone.
+Then, around 50,000 years ago, a sea change occurred — they began to draw figuratively, creating images to communicate messages and bring their stories to life.
+We’ve been communicating with images for a very, very long time.

 The science

-The same applies to today’s more complex messaging.
-But when it comes to more complex messaging, like explaining how to assemble flat-pack furniture, images cut through the confusion, communicating more effectively than any number of words could hope to do… and in a fraction of the time.
+But when it comes to more complex messaging, for example, explaining how to assemble flat-pack furniture, images cut through the confusion, communicating more effectively than any number of words could hope to do, and in a fraction of the time.

 When it comes to understanding multifaceted complex scenarios (like, say, corporate strategies), mapping them visually helps hugely with understanding.
 By contrast, remember that last presentation deck you saw and how all those bullet points worked together to create a cohesive story?
 I didn’t think so.